UBC-MDS/DSCI_522_Forest_Fire_Analysis/README.md

 #### Usage

-To process the analysis, we could run the following individual statements at the command line, or simply run all the shell scripts "run_all.sh":
+To process the analysis, the user may choose to run the following individual commands at the command line, or simply run all the shell scripts with "run_all.sh":

 ```
 # load and clean data, inputfile: forestfires.csv, outputfile: cleaned_forestfires.csv